Beyond Derby week, would legalized sports betting boost horse racing?

 "I can only project that if sports gaming is expanded across the country, some of these new jurisdictions will be at racetracks," he said.
 "I can only see that as a positive for these racetracks, as we know a lot of them are struggling right now."

-But not everyone is sold that such a development would be good for horse racing.
+But not everyone is convinced that such a development would be good for horse racing.
 Louis Cella, president of Oaklawn Park in Arkansas, is not so sure.

 "We already have an industry of sports betting, it's just not done in the public," Cella said.
 "Whether or not [legalization] will help the sport of horse racing is a complete unknown.
 To date, having it be kind of under a cloud, it certainly hasn't increased business on the horse racing side.
 Whether making it legal does so, we don't know."